 The committee also sets up communication channels between executive management and internal and external auditors.
 In addition, the Committee reviews risk management reports and advises the Board on all matters that need attention and seek a decision.
 The Committee also puts great emphasis on investigating any violations in the Group's companies.

-In 2021, the committee completed a number of major works including:
+In 2021, the committee completed a number of major works including: • Reviewed the annual and guarterly internal audit reports regularly; Reviewed annual and guarterly Risk Management Report regularly; Reviewed the annual disclosure results for 2021; Reviewed the results of the Internal Audit Quality Assurance Review for Ooredoo and Group companies;

-- Reviewed the annual and quarterly internal audit reports regularly; - Reviewed annual and quarterly Risk Management Report regularly; - Reviewed the annual disclosure results for 2021; - · Reviewed the results of the Internal Audit Quality Assurance Review for Ooredoo and Group companies; - Approved the internal audit department plan for Group based on risks for 2022; - Approved the strategic plan to manage Group internal audit for 2022 2024; - · Approved quarterly financial statements, and reviewed the annual financial statements and submitted a recommendation to the Board; - Reviewed the following Ooredoo Q.P.S.C. policies and refered them to the Board: - 1.
+- Approved the internal audit department plan for Group based on risks for 2022; - Approved the strategic plan to manage Group internal audit for 2022 2024; - Reviewed the following Ooredoo Q.P.S.C. policies and refered them to the Board: - 1.
 Governance manual and amended Board Charter - 2.
 Revised Testing policy during production - 3.
 Powers matrix and revised financial decision-making - 4.
 Revised Charter of the Administrative Committee - 5.
 Pricing Committee Charter - 6.
 Charter of the QMC sub-committee for the Business Case Challenge - 7.
 Bidding and Procurement policy - 8.
 Revised Mobile Security policy - 9.
 Revised Company Risk Management policy - 10.
 Data governance policy - 11.
 Revised Deferred Revenue policy - 12.
 Revised Anti-Fraud policy - 13.
 Revised Business Continuity Management policy - 14.
 Revised Precautions and Contingent Liabilities policy - 15.
 Anti-Fraud Governance policy - 16.
 Investigation policy and procedure - 17.
-Fraud Risk Assessment policy - Reviewed the following Ooredoo Group policies and charters, and submitted them to the Board of directors: - Revised Group treasury policy - 2.
+Fraud Risk Assessment policy - Reviewed the following Ooredoo Group policies and charters, and submitted them to the Board of directors: 1.
+Revised Group treasury policy - 2.
 Group special purpose corporate policy - 3.
 Group internal audit department policy - 4.
 Group wholesale policy - 5.
 Anti-fraud governance policy - 6.
 Investigation policy and procedure - 7.
 Fraud risk assessment policy - 8.
-Powers matrix and revised financial decision-making - Approved the ESG Report for 2020; - Approved the Governance Report for 2020; - Approved Ooredoo Group's management report regarding the review of the internal control systems over the financial reports for the financial year ended 31 December 2020; - Approved Ooredoo Qatar's management report regarding the review of the internal control systems over the financial reports for the financial year ended 31 December 2020; - Approved the appointment of PwC as the Company's auditor for Ooredoo Qatar, Ooredoo Group LLC and special purpose companies, to review the Regulatory Accounting System (RAS) for 2020 and the systems for Internal Control Over Financial Reporting (ICOFR): - Approved the results of the performance index of the Group's internal audit department and the corporate governance department for 2020; - Approved the performance index of the Group's internal audit department and the performance index of the corporate governance department for 2021; - Approved the budget of corporate governance for 2021; - Approved the budget of Group internal Audit department for 2021; - Reviewed Group Internal Audit Department report on internal control according to the requirements of the company's governance order and entities listed on the market and refer it to the Board; - · Reviewed the periodic management report on anti-money laundering and compliance; - Reviewed the internal and external implementation of recommendations of the Quality Assurance and Improvement Programme (QAIP) - Reviewed the auditor's plan for the company's annual audit review for 2021.
+Powers matrix and revised financial decision-making - Approved the ESG Report for 2020; - Approved the Governance Report for 2020; - Approved Ooredoo Group's management report regarding the review of the internal control systems over the financial reports for the financial year ended 31 December 2020; - Approved Ooredoo Qatar's management report regarding the review of the internal control systems over the financial reports for the financial year ended 31 December 2020; - Approved the appointment of PwC as the Company's auditor for Ooredoo Qatar, Ooredoo Group LLC and special purpose companies, to review the Regulatory Accounting System (RAS) for 2020 and the systems for Internal Control Over Financial Reporting (ICOFR): - Approved the results of the performance index of the Group's internal audit department and the corporate governance department for 2020; - Approved the performance index of the Group's internal audit department and the performance index of the corporate governance department for 2021; - Approved the budget of corporate governance for 2021; - Approved the budget of Group internal Audit department for 2021; - governance order and entities listed on the market and refer it to the Board; - Reviewed the periodic management report on anti-money laundering and compliance; - Reviewed the auditor's plan for the company's annual audit review for 2021.